What is Apache Ranger?

 Apache Ranger and Application Architecture within Different Cloud Platforms

 In public clouds, storage and compute are discrete, uncoupled services.
-The separation of storage and compute is a paradigmatic change, and not one everybody sees at first blush.
-These storage services — AWS S3, Azure ADLS, and Google Cloud Storage — are highly-scalable object stores that remove the operational complexity of HDFS from view.
+The separation of storage and compute is a paradigmatic change that not one everybody sees at first blush.
+These storage services — AWS S3, Azure ADLS, and Google Cloud Storage — are highly scalable object stores that remove the operational complexity of HDFS from view.
 This simpler foundation brings the capability of a data lake into sharper focus for the enterprise.